mdditt2000/kubernetes-1-19/cis 2.4/ServiceTypeLB/README.md

 * F5 IPAM Controller [repo](https://github.com/F5Networks/f5-ipam-controller/releases/tag/v0.1.2)
 * Github [documentation](https://github.com/F5Networks/f5-ipam-controller#readme)

-## Setup Options
+## Setup Options for the IPAM controller

 CIS 2.4 provides the following options for using the F5 IPAM controller

-* Defining the IPAM label in the virtualserver CRD which maps to the IP-Range.
+* Defining the IPAM label in the service which maps to the IP-Range.
 In my example I am using the following

   - ip-range='{"Test":"10.192.75.113-10.192.75.116","Production":"10.192.125.30-10.192.125.50"}'
-  - hostname "mysite.f5demo.com" and "myapp.f5demo.com"

-* Updating the IP status for the virtualserver CRD

 In CIS 2.4 the F5 IPAM Controller can:

-* Allocate IP address from static IP address pool based on the CIDR mentioned in a Kubernetes resource
+* Allocate IP address from static IP address pool based on the ipamlable defined in the service

-* F5 IPAM Controller decides to allocate the IP from the respective IP address pool for the hostname specified in the virtualserver custom resource

-**Note** The idea here is that you specify the ip-range label in the virtualserver CRD, or using Type LB.
+**Note** The idea here is that you specify the ip-range label in the service and use service type load balancing.

 ## F5 CIS Configuration Options for IPAM Deployment defining the CIDR network label in the VirtualServer CRD